 Skip to main content

-Transitioned office from file cabinets to digital-first processes.
-Developed hundreds of new reports and automation tools using a combination of Excel, Power Query, SQL, Macros, VBA, and Python.
-Reduced position overtime pay automating secreterial busywork, while simultaneously reducing errors.
+In collaboration with a team of fellow Geeks, transitioned a local county government office from file cabinets (actual file cabinets) to digital-first processes.
+Developed hundreds of new reports, revitalized existing reports, hunted for missing data, repaired over 30,000+ incorrect data entries, and built a suite of automation tools using a combination of Excel, Power Query, SQL, Macros, VBA, and Python.
+Reduced position overtime pay automating secretarial busywork, while simultaneously reducing errors.

 As a Business Intelligence Officer for the Kootenai County Assessor's Office, I create many data reports and visualizations.
 These have been some of my most interesting and/or valaable to the office.